Genocides in history: Definitions of genocide

+Historical genocides

 Genocides before World War I

-Analysis of genocides before World War I is the result of modern studies that apply objectivity and fact, while previous accounts of genocides mostly aimed to emphasize one's own superiority.
+Raphael Lemkin applied the concept of genocide to a wide variety of events throughout human history.
+He and other scholars date the first genocides to prehistoric times.
+Ancient sources like the Hebrew Bible have been cited by some scholars as acts of genocide although this is criticised by biblical scholars who argue that such a description is anachronistic.
+Genocide in the ancient world often consisted of the massacre of men and the enslavement or forced assimilation of women and children—often limited to a particular town or city rather than applied to a larger group.
+Potential medieval examples are found in Europe, even though experts caution against applying a modern term like genocide to such events.
+Overall, premodern examples that can be considered genocide were relatively uncommon.
+Beginning in the early modern period, racial ideologies emerged as a more important factor.

 According to Frank Chalk, Helen Fein, and Kurt Jonassohn, if a dominant group of people had little in common with a marginalized group of people, it was easy for the dominant group to define the marginalized group as a subhuman group; the marginalized group might be labeled a threat that must be eliminated.

-While the concept of genocide was formulated by Lemkin in the mid-20th century, the expansion of various European colonial powers, such as the British and the Spanish Empires, and the subsequent establishment of colonies on indigenous territory frequently involved acts of genocidal violence against indigenous groups in the Americas, Australia, Africa, and Asia.
-According to Lemkin, colonization was in itself "intrinsically genocidal", and he saw this genocide as a two-stage process, the first being the destruction of the indigenous population's way of life.
-In the second stage, the newcomers impose their way of life on the indigenous group.
-According to David Maybury-Lewis, imperial and colonial forms of genocide are enacted in two main ways, either through the deliberate clearing of territories of their original inhabitants in order to make them exploitable for purposes of resource extraction or colonial settlements, or through enlisting indigenous peoples as forced laborers in colonialist or imperialist projects of resource extraction.
+The expansion of various European colonial powers, such as the British and Spanish Empires, and the subsequent establishment of colonies on indigenous territory frequently involved acts of genocidal violence against indigenous groups in the Americas (including Brazil, Paraguay, Canada, and the United States), Australia, Africa, and Asia.
+According to Lemkin, colonisation was in itself intimately connected with genocide.
+He saw genocide as a two-phase process: in the first, the indigenous population's way of life was destroyed; and in the second, the newcomers impose their way of life on the indigenous group.

+According to David Maybury-Lewis, imperial and colonial forms of genocide are enacted in two main ways, either through the deliberate clearing of territories of their original inhabitants to make them exploitable for purposes of resource extraction or colonial settlements, or through enlisting indigenous peoples as forced laborers in colonialist or imperialist projects of resource extraction.
 The designation of specific events as genocidal is often controversial.

+During the 17th century Beaver Wars, the Iroquois destroyed several large tribal confederacies—including the Mohicans, Huron, Neutral, Erie, Susquehannock, and northern Algonquins—with extreme brutality.
+The exterminatory nature of the mode of warfare practised by the Iroquois caused some historians to label these events as acts of genocide.